The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Ampeg BA210: Rated at 450 watts this little beasty certainly has the power to do the job, along with that classic Ampeg tone.

 - Peavey MAX 115: Similar to the MiniMAX above, with a 300-watt power rating and a few altered features.

 Really, the only thing I have against them is they are all 2x10 combos, and again I’d rather choose my own speakers.
-Ten are usually nice and punchy, but sometimes lack the low end you'd get from twelves or a fifteen with a horn.
-But, if you dig 10-inch bass speakers these amps may be perfect for you.
+Ten are usually nice and punchy, but they sometimes lack the low end you'd get from twelves or a fifteen with a horn.
+But if you dig 10-inch bass speakers, these amps may be perfect for you.
 Be sure to check them out!

 The Hartke HD500